Types of Personal Hygiene

 Signs can help you jog your memory and instil good habits.
 If you or your child have the habit of having meals without washing hands, you can set a small sign on the dining table reminding you to wash your hands.

 Instead of trying to make multiple changes, start with one new habit.
 Once you get accustomed to one habit, go for the next one.
-You know, how sometimes our hands automatically switch off the light/fan even when someone’s there in the room?
+You know, how sometimes our hands automatically switch off the light or the fan even when someone’s there in the room?
 That’s because we have been practising it since childhood.
 Similarly, the habits you want to have will come naturally to you with time.

 Maintaining good personal hygiene is undoubtedly necessary for a healthy lifestyle.
 Nevertheless, it is important to understand that our health can degrade without prior warning.
 It is best to have health insurance to protect yourself and your family against medical emergencies during these times.

-With the health insurance plans on Finserv MARKETS, you can benefit from features such as cashless claim settlements, reinstatement benefits, tax benefits, extensive coverage, and more.
-If you wonder how much the policy will cost you, use the health insurance premium calculator to determine the same.
-You can buy/renew health insurance using the Finserv MARKETS app too.
+With the health insurance plans on Bajaj Markets, you can benefit from features such as cashless claim settlements, reinstatement benefits, tax benefits, extensive coverage, and more.
+If you wonder how much the policy will cost you, use the health insurance premium calculator to determine the same before purchasing one.